vmstio/vmstio/docus/content/rules/defederation.md

 We believe community maintained blocklists serve an important purpose to help jumpstart the protection of users.

-The foundation of our defederation list is the [Oliphant Blocklist](https://codeberg.org/oliphant/blocklists) at [Tier 0](https://codeberg.org/oliphant/blocklists/src/branch/main/blocklists/mastodon/_unified_tier0_blocklist.csv).
+The foundation of our defederation list is the [Oliphant Blocklist](https://codeberg.org/oliphant/blocklists) at [Tier 2](https://codeberg.org/oliphant/blocklists/src/branch/main/blocklists/mastodon/_unified_tier2_blocklist.csv).
+We also use data from [The Bad Space](https://thebad.space) as well as [Vyr's Soapbox List](https://github.com/VyrCossont/Soapblock/blob/main/soapbox.csv)
-We also incorporate the [Tier 1](https://codeberg.org/oliphant/blocklists/src/branch/main/blocklists/mastodon/_unified_tier1_blocklist.csv) list after careful review and application of our local allowlist.

-Consensus based lists should have a high number of members to prevent the decisions of one or two administrators from imposing their will on the rest of the Fediverse.
-Due to what we perceive as a high number of false positives in the Tier 2 list, with its low consensus threshold, we do not import at that tier.

 As part of our import process we perform an activity check on the domain.
 If the domain is not currently an ActivityPub endpoint, it is ignored.
 We run this import process on a regular basis.
 If a previously failed domain in the blocklist come back online, they are incorporated back into our defederation list.

+We also do not proactively defederate any instance which is a member of the Join Mastodon Server Covenant, because we believe in allowing portability between member instances.
+Exceptions are made on a case by case basis.

 ## Reporting